-Pittson: One thing that definitely jumps out was our first experiments with audio advertising.
+Pittson: Our first experiments with audio advertising.
 Both of quip’s founders are designers, and so we were under the impression that a lot of our traction and success was related to the visual draw of the product, and so we were hesitant to use our test-budget in this channel that had no visual element.
-But we were really careful in terms of selecting partners and thinking about how to articulate some of those more visual elements of the product in that audio theater of the mind.
-We started really small, and consistently tested specific shows within that, using different offer codes.
+But we were really careful in terms of selecting partners and thinking about how to articulate some of those more visual elements of the product in that “audio theater of the mind.”
+We started really small and consistently tested specific shows using different offer codes.
 And it was working, and we continued to grow that and ultimately became one of the larger advertisers in the space.
-That was something we were totally not expecting.

 Bilotti: The most successful growth marketers or marketing teams are technical; they have engineering chops.
 Either there is an engineer on the team or the growth marketer actually can code stuff on their own, because that enables this whole other level of testing and building new funnels for lead generation or developing systems to make even more out of the existing funnel.